Critique de Didon tragédie

 Note

-The manuscript mentions no author.
-It is found in volume FF 9313 of the Soleinne collection, which is kept in the Département des manuscrits (manuscripts Department) in the Bibliothèque nationale de France.
-This short play was sung and seems to have been meant for a high society show.
-The reference to Lefranc and Pompignan’s tragedy, Didon, performed at the Comédie-Française as a “new play”, allows us to date the text back to 1734.
-But Charles Magnin (Histoire des marionnettes en Europe, 1862, p.
-165) gives the date of a revival, in 1740.
+This unknown author’s manuscript is included in the volume FF 9313 of the Soleinne collection, Bibliothèque nationale de France, Département des manuscrits.
+This short sung piece seems to have been intended for high-society performances.
+The reference to Lefranc de Pompignan's tragedy Didon, given at the Comédie-Française, as a "new play" explains why the text is dated back to 1734.
+Charles Magnin (Histoire des marionnettes en Europe, 1862, p.
+165) suggests 1740 as the date of a revival.

-Gaston Baty’s handwritten transcription is kept in the Institut International de la Marionnette (don Temporal).
+Gaston Baty made a handwritten transcription of it, which is kept at the Institut International de la Marionnette (Temporal donation).

 A conversation about a recent show

-Céliante and Dorimène ask the Marquis to tell them about new plays.
-The latter relates that the Chevalier (Knight) and his daughter Emilie, who follow him, have seen Didon.
-The Chevalier, Emilie and Céliante recount the play with songs.
+Céliante and Dorimène ask the Marquis about the new plays.
+He tells them that the Chevalier and his niece Emilie, who are following him, have seen Didon.
+The Chevalier, Emilie and Céliante recount the play in song.

-Enéide, Virgile (Publius Vergilius Maro)Didon, Jean-Jacques Lefranc de Pompignan1734
+Enéide, Virgil (Publius Vergilius Maro)Didon, Jean-Jacques Lefranc de Pompignan1734

 Composition date